 Which font is the most appropriate for graphic design?

-Answer: Here are the best photoshop fonts for graphic designer.
+Answer: Here are the best Photoshop fonts for graphic designers.

 - Bickham Script Pro.

 - Garamond Pro

 Answer: Arial.
 If you’re looking for a sans-serif font, many believe Arial to be the safest pick.
 Barbara Safani, executive resume writer, career coach, job search strategist, and president of Career Solvers, told AOL Jobs that she prefers the Arial font because it has clear lines and is simple to read.

 What is the most classy font?